2024 MARKS THE 100thYEAR OF KANEOHE HIGASHI HONGWANJI MISSION

 May 12, 9:00 am, Book Club discussion*: “River of Fire, River of Water” written by Taitetsu Unno; an Introduction to the Pure Land Tradition of Shin Buddhism

-May 19, 10:00 am, Zoom discussion on contemporary issues with Palolo Hongwanji led by Rev. Noriaki Fujimori {Email registration and Zoom info to follow, check back here}
+May 19, 10:00 am, Zoom discussion on contemporary issues with Palolo Hongwanji led by Rev. Noriaki Fujimori. {Email registration and Zoom info to follow, check back here.
+Can also join the Zoom viewing at Kaneohe Higashi temple}

 We look forward to your active support and participation as we continue in 2024.